Hidden Gems in Lisbon

 Special tip: Check out Lojas com historia!
 It’s a project that wants to draw attention to Lisbon’s long established stores.
 Just browse the website for cool stores!
 It has everything from hat makers and glove designers to a library.

-Do you know some hidden gems in Lisbon?
+Do you know any more hidden gems in Lisbon insider?

 Have you ever been to Lisbon and have other great insider tips for us?
-Have you tried one of the tips and would like to tell us if you liked it?
-Please let us know in the comments below!
+Have you been to some of the hidden gems?
+Leave us a comment!